 Transformation Provider activities include:

-Data Collecting (connect, transport, stage): obtains connection to Data Provider APIs to collect into local system, or to access dynamically when requested.
+Data Collection (connect, transport, stage): obtains connection to Data Provider APIs to collect into local system, or to access dynamically when requested.
 At the initial collection stage, sets of data (e.g., data records) of similar structure are collected (and combined) resulting in uniform security considerations, policies, etc. Initial metadata is created (e.g., subjects with keys are identified) to facilitate subsequent aggregation or lookup method(s).

-Data Curating: provides cleansing, outlier removal, standardization for the ingestion and storage processes.
+Data Curation: provides cleansing, outlier removal, standardization for the ingestion and storage processes.

-Data Aggregating: Data from different data providers with easily correlated metadata (e.g., identical keys) is aggregated into a single data set.
+Data Aggregation: Data from different data providers with easily correlated metadata (e.g., identical keys) is aggregated into a single data set.
 As a result, the information about each object is enriched or the number of objects in the collection grows.
 Security considerations and policies concerning the resultant data set are typically similar to the original data.

 Data Matching: Data from different data providers with disparate metadata (e.g., keys) are aggregated into a single data set.
 As a result, the information about each object is enriched.
 The security considerations and policies concerning the resultant data set may differ from the original policies.

-Data Optimizing (Pre-analytics): determines the appropriate data manipulations and indexes to optimize subsequent transformation processes.
+Data Optimizion (Pre-analytics): determines the appropriate data manipulations and indexes to optimize subsequent transformation processes.

 Data Analysis: implements the techniques to extract knowledge from the data based on the requirements of the data scientist, who has specified the algorithms to process the data to produce new insights that will address the technical goal.

-Data Transferring: facilitates secure transfer of data between different repositories and/or between the Transformation and the Capabilities RA blocks.
+Data Transfer: facilitates secure transfer of data between different repositories and/or between the Transformation and the Capabilities RA blocks.

-Note that many of these tasks have changed, as the algorithms have been re-written to accommodate and be optimized for the horizontally distributed resources.
+While many of these tasks have traditionally existed in data processing systems, the scale, velocity and variety present in big data systems radically changes their implementation.
+The algorithms and mechanisms need to be re-written and optimized to create applications that are responsive and can grow to handle ever growing data collections.

 System Service Abstraction

 TBD